High-Protein Overnight Oats

 Looking for a high-protein, no-cook breakfast that is both delicious and filling?
 These protein overnight oats are a wonderful way to start your day.
 Made with simple and wholesome ingredients you probably have, this recipe is easy to prep and delivers a sweet and creamy breakfast with more than 30 grams of protein – no protein powder required!

 While many high-protein overnight oats are made with protein powder, I didn’t want to go that route here.
-I have no issues with protein powder (you can read all about my nutrition philosophy here), but I like very few of them (flavor and texture-wise) so instead opted to lean on the naturally occurring protein found in milk and Greek yogurt to give us a big boost.
+I have no issues with protein powder (you can read all about my nutrition philosophy here), but I like very few of them (flavor and texture-wise), so I opted instead to lean on the naturally occurring protein found in milk and Greek yogurt to give us a big boost.
 I also like the texture of the oats when it’s mixed with the yogurt – sometimes overnight oats can be a bit pasty, but the addition of yogurt helps prevent this.
+These are…

 Honey being drizzled over protein overnight oats